 Australian Research Data Commons Limited (ARDC) recognises that your privacy and the protection of your personal information is important to you.
-This policy sets out how ARDC collects, uses, discloses and secures your personal information.
+This policy sets out how the ARDC collects, uses, discloses and secures your personal information.
 It also sets out your rights to access and correct your personal information.

-At ARDC, we take our privacy obligations seriously and are committed to ensuring that we handle personal information in accordance with the Australian Privacy Principles (APPs) contained in the Privacy Act 1988 (Privacy Act).
+At the ARDC, we take our privacy obligations seriously and are committed to ensuring that we handle personal information in accordance with the Australian Privacy Principles (APPs) contained in the Privacy Act 1988 (Privacy Act).

-This policy covers all our activities, including the operation of the services we provide, this website and our other websites and social media accounts including ARDC’s Twitter (ARDC Social Media).
+This policy covers all our activities, including the operation of the services we provide, this website and our other websites and social media accounts including the ARDC’s Twitter (ARDC Social Media).

 Personal information is information or an opinion about an identified individual, or an individual who is reasonably identifiable, whether the information or opinion is true or not, and whether the information or opinion is recorded in a material form or not.

 We collect personal information relating to users of our services and visitors to our website to enable the Australian research community and industry to access nationally significant, leading edge data intensive eInfrastructure, platforms, skills and collections of high-quality data, and for our other business purposes, which are detailed generally on our websites.
 Users of our services may also store personal information in the service.

 The ARDC may collect personal information including (but not limited to) the following: your title, name, job title, address, email address, telephone numbers, birthdate, occupation and other information reasonably necessary for us to provide our services to you or which is otherwise reasonably necessary for us to carry out our functions and activities.

 The ARDC collects personal information directly from you when you communicate with us.
 For example, when we receive an email from you, we are collecting your personal information.